r3c/cottle/docs/page/02-language.rst

 Plain text and commands
 -----------------------

-A Cottle template can contain plain text printed as-is as well as commands that will be executed when document is rendered.
+A Cottle template can contain plain text printed as-is as well as code blocks containing commands that will be executed when document is rendered.
 These commands can either print dynamic content or have side-effects such as defining variables or controlling the rendering flow.

 The most important command you'll need is the ``echo`` command that takes an argument and outputs its contents.
 Here is how it works: